bruceravel/demeter/documents/DPG/_sources/intro.txt

 Introduction
 ============

 :demeter:`feff` and :demeter:`ifeffit` are amazing tools.
-Together and over the years, they have enabled the analysis and interpretation of many thousands of EXAFS experiments spanning an impressive broad range of scientific disciplines.
+Together and over the years, they have enabled the analysis and interpretation of many thousands of EXAFS experiments spanning an impressively broad range of scientific disciplines.

 Unfortunately, each of these tools is quite difficult to use to its full capabilities.
-The lack of readily accessible, flexible, highly-capable high-level tools has, for the most part, limited the use of :demeter:`feff` and :demeter:`ifeffit` to relatively simple problem.
+The lack of readily accessible, flexible, highly-capable high-level tools\ [#f1]_ has, to some extent, limited the use of :demeter:`feff` and :demeter:`ifeffit` to relatively simple problem.
 Most examples of their use in the literature are restricted to fairly simple parameterization of a model structure that is calculated using :demeter:`feff` in the most straight-forward manner.